ethereum/annotated-spec/fork-choice.md

 3. In epoch N+2, A is justified and so validators are attesting to A', a descendant of A. When A' gets to 62% support, the attacker publishes attestations worth 5% of total stake for B. Now B is justified, and favored by the fork choice.
 4. In epoch N+3, B is justified, and so validators are attesting to B', a descendant of B. When B' gets to 62% support, the attacker publishes attestations worth 5% of total stake for A'....

 This could continue forever, bouncing permanently between the two chains preventing any new block from being finalized.
 This attack can happen because the combined use of LMD GHOST and Casper FFG creates a discontinuity, where a small shift in support for a block can outweigh a large amount of support for another block, if that small shift pushes it past the 2/3 threshold needed for justification.
-We block the attack by only allowing the last justified block to change near the beginning of an epoch; this way, there is a full 2/3 of an epoch during which honest validators agree on the head and have the opportunity to justify a block and thereby further cement it, at the same time causing the LMD GHOST rule to strongly favor that head.
+We block the attack by only allowing the latest justified block to change near the beginning of an epoch; this way, there is a full 2/3 of an epoch during which honest validators agree on the head and have the opportunity to justify a block and thereby further cement it, at the same time causing the LMD GHOST rule to strongly favor that head.
 This sets up that block to most likely be finalized in the next epoch.

 See [Ryuya Nakamura's ethresear.ch post](https://ethresear.ch/t/prevention-of-bouncing-attack-on-ffg/6114) for more discussion.